CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 ![Remediate a resource](../Images/inventory.png)

-3. Notice the total number of resources: **20**

-> ⭐ Notice: <br>
+   **Note**: The numbers on the images will vary according to time, So you might wont see same numbers.

-> The total number of resources are the ones that are connected to the Security Center and NOT the total number of resources that you have in your subscriptions/s.
+3. Notice the total number of resources, The total number of resources are the ones that are connected to the Security Center and NOT the total number of resources that you have in your subscriptions/s

-4. Notice the number of **unhealthy resources: 14** (resources with actionable recommendations based on the selected filter)
+4. Notice the number of **unhealthy resources**, The unhealthy resources are the resources with actionable recommendations based on the selected filter.

-5. Notice the **unmonitored resources: 0** (indicates if there are resources with Log Analytics agent deployed but with health issues).
+5. Notice the **unmonitored resources**, The unmonitored resources indicates if there are resources with Log Analytics agent deployed but with health issues.
 Since we enabled the auto-provisioning in the previous module, all existing VMs are covered and connected = monitored.

 6. Use the **Filter by name** box to search for **linux**.
 You should now see a filtered view containing your desired resource: *asclab-linux*

 7. Hover on the **recommendations** column to see a tooltip with the active recommendations.
-You should expect to see **8 active out of around 16** recommendations – these are the recommendations you must attend.
+You should expect to see **active vs total recommendations** – these are the recommendations you must attend.

 8. Open the resource health pane by selecting the resource.
 Click on **asclab-linux**.
 Alternately. you can also right-click on any resource and select **view resource**.